redecentralize/alternative-internet/README.md

 [Camlistore](http://camlistore.org/) is your personal storage system for life.
 It is an acronym for "Content-Addressable Multi-Layer Indexed Storage" and could be described as "Like git for all content in your life"

+### Coinpunk

+[Coinpunk](http://coinpunk.org/) is a web application that allows anyone to run their own self-hosted Bitcoin wallet service that is accessible from your web browser anywhere in the world.
+It's free, open source, and you can install it on your server right now.

 ### Commotion Wireless

 [Commotion Wireless](https://commotionwireless.net) is an open-source communication tool that uses mobile phones, computers, and other wireless devices to create decentralized mesh networks.